Sinking of Prince of Wales and Repulse: Background

-In meetings on 17 and 20 October, the British Defence Committee formally discussed Far East naval reinforcement in response to the fall of the moderate Konoe government on 16 October.
+In meetings on 17 and 20 October, the British Defence Committee formally discussed Far East naval reinforcement in response to the fall of the Konoe government on 16 October.
 In agreement with August–September assessment of Japanese intentions, Winston Churchill and his cabinet favoured the deployment of a modern battleship for deterrent effect.
 The Royal Navy, as part of its offensive strategy, planned to send the and s to Singapore, but the Nelsons could not deploy. was damaged in the Mediterranean Sea in late-September.
 Crew leave prevented from deploying until mid-December, and a gun refit scheduled from February to May 1942 was required before she could conduct further operations.
 With working up, the earliest either could reach the Far East was August 1942.
 The was, aside from the Revenges, the only worked-up battleship that could sail east before Spring 1942.
 On 20 October, the Committee decided to send Prince of Wales to Cape Town, South Africa.
 Once at Cape Town, a review would decide whether to send the ship onward to Singapore; this would keep Prince of Wales available to respond to an emergency in home waters.

 In December 1941, as a deterrent to Japanese territorial expansion which was recently demonstrated by the invasion of French Indochina, it was proposed that a force of Royal Navy warships be dispatched to the Far East with a view to providing reinforcement for Britain's possessions there, most notably Singapore.
 First Sea Lord Sir Dudley Pound represented that Singapore could be adequately defended only if the Royal Navy sent the majority of its capital ships there, to achieve parity with an estimated force of nine Japanese battleships.
 However, dispatching such a large British force was impractical as the British were at war with Nazi Germany and Fascist Italy much closer to home.
 Nevertheless, Churchill appeared optimistic about the improving situation in the North Atlantic and Mediterranean; he advocated sending two capital ships along with an aircraft carrier to defend Malaya, Borneo and the Straits Settlements.